gvwilson/thirdbit/src/fiction/santas/index.md

 she said,
 waving Finner away as he tried to help her down onto her couch.
 "Just need to rest for a bit.
-The Elfabot will get you there.
+Elfabot will get you there.
 But here,
 you should take this."
 She handed him a flat case held closed by a pair of snaps.